aquasecurity/defsec/avd_docs/azure/database/AVD-AZU-0023/docs.md

-### Security threat alerts go to subcription owners and co-administrators

 Subscription owners should be notified when there are security alerts.
 By ensuring the administrators of the account have been notified they can quickly assist in any required remediation

 ### Impact